$\Lambda_b \to \Lambda_c^*(2595,2625)\ell^-\bar{\nu}$ form factors from lattice QCD: Comparison with zero-recoil sum rules

 \section{Comparison with zero-recoil sum rules}

 \FloatBarrier

 At zero recoil ($w=1$), approximate sum-rule bounds on the size of heavy-to-heavy form factors can be derived using the operator product expansion and heavy-quark effective theory \cite{Shifman:1994jh,Bigi:1994ga,Gambino:2010bp,Gambino:2012rd,Mannel:2015osa,Boer:2018vpx}.
-In Ref.~\cite{Mannel:2015osa}, it was found that the lattice results for the $\Lambda_b \to \Lambda_c$ form factors with the $J^P=\frac12^+$ final state almost completely saturate the bounds derived through order $1/m^3$, apparently leaving very little room for ``inelastic'' contributions from other final states.
+In Ref.~\cite{Mannel:2015osa}, it was found that the lattice results for the $\Lambda_b \to \Lambda_c$ form factors with the $J^P=\frac12^+$ final state (which constitute the ``elastic'' contribution to the sum rule) almost completely saturate the bounds derived through order $1/m^3$, apparently leaving very little room for ``inelastic'' contributions from other final states such as the $\Lambda_c^*$'s considered here.
 However, in the case of $B$-meson decays, the size of $1/m^4$ and $1/m^5$ corrections has been found to be approximately 33\% of the size of the $1/m^2$ and $1/m^3$ terms \cite{Gambino:2012rd,Boer:2018vpx}.
-Allowing for effects of this size also for $\Lambda_b$ decays, the authors of Ref.~\cite{Boer:2018vpx} then obtained estimates of the size of the inelastic contributions, which are expected to be dominated by the $\Lambda_b \to \Lambda_c^*(2595)$ and $\Lambda_b \to \Lambda_c^*(2625)$ form factors.
+Allowing for effects of this size also for $\Lambda_b$ decays, the authors of Ref.~\cite{Boer:2018vpx} then obtained estimates of the size of the inelastic contributions, which are expected to be dominated by $\Lambda_b \to \Lambda_c^*(2595)$ and $\Lambda_b \to \Lambda_c^*(2625)$.

 When expressed in terms of our form-factor definitions using the relations given in Appendix \ref{sec:FFrelationsBoer}, Eqs.~(46), (48), (50), and (52) of Ref.~\cite{Boer:2018vpx} become

 The zero-recoil sum-rule estimate obtained in Ref.~\cite{Boer:2018vpx} is